bekk/bekk-christmas/post/css/css-christmas-card-part-1-cutting-corners.md

 </iframe>

 "Better!
-But not quite there," The three looks a bit bland, "Maybe a gradient could spice up the three?
+But not quite there."
+The three looks a bit bland.
+"Maybe a gradient could spice up the three?
 But I've never gotten the hang of them".
 He took to his favorite search engine with a quack and quickly found something he thought he could use.
-[CSS Stripes Generator](http://stripesgenerator.com) .
+[CSS Stripes Generator](http://stripesgenerator.com).
 Generating some rad stripes and then tweaking them, he came up with a result he was happy with.

 <iframe height="837" style="width: 100%;" scrolling="no" title="three with decorations" src="https://codepen.io/dagfs/embed/MWYKybE?height=837&theme-id=default&default-tab=css,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/dagfs/pen/MWYKybE'>three with decorations</a> by Dag Frode